nils-keller-dev/LEDice/README.md

 * Can display up to 4 dice at once
 * Supports different kinds of dice: D4, D6, D8, D10, D12 and D20
 * Adjustable display brightness

+## Battery life

+The runtime is around **45 hours** on the lowest brightness level, which is most commonly used.
+At maximum brightness, battery life can decrease to about 7 hours, but this can vary significantly depending on the selected dice.

 ## How it works